francesco-puppo/Personal-Website-2023/content/posts/20240105 I hate Netflix.md

 tags: [ux, entertainment]
 ---

+*Does it really have to be like this?*

+---

 I hate how it swaps movie’s covers.

 I hate how it moves the Continue Watching row around.